Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/upgrading-tailwind-v2-to-v3.md

 };
 ```

-If you are interested in reading up how this works and which configuration you can use, check out the [Tailwind docs on content](https://tailwindcss.com/docs/content-configuration).
+If you are interested in reading up on how this works and which configuration you can use, check out the [Tailwind docs on content](https://tailwindcss.com/docs/content-configuration).

 #### Dark mode changes

-By default, tailwind changed the dark mode to enable the `media` strategy.
+Tailwind default changed the dark mode to enable the `media` strategy.
 This means we no longer have to define it as that strategy.

-If you had it set as `false`, you can safely remove that.
+If it is set as `false`, you can safely remove that.

 ```js
 // Safely remove darkMode